Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 3. Travel avoid distance

- Travel avoid distance determines how far a distance your print nozzle will will be from your existing printed parts when 'avoid printed parts when traveling' is enabled.
+ Travel avoid distance determines how far a distance your print nozzle will be from your existing printed parts when 'avoid printed parts when traveling' is enabled.
 The further this distance is away, the less chance you have at running into a part with your nozzle, but will increase printing time of your model.

 4. Z-hop when retracted